tannineo/cs7is5-adaptapp/frontend/README.md

 # Adaptive Application

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.5.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.2.

-## Running the application
+## Steps to set up and run the application

+Navigate to /frontend folder and run `npm install`.

-Run `ng serve` or `ng serve -aot` for a dev server.
+Run `ng serve` for starting the application.

 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.